2005 Israeli Labor Party leadership election

-A leadership election was held by the Israeli Labor Party party on 9 November 2005.
-Chairman of the Histadrut Trade union Amir Peretz defeated Deputy Prime Minister and Incumbent leader of the party Shimon Peres.
+A leadership election was held by the Israeli Labor Party on 9 November 2005.
+Chairman of the Histadrut Trade union Amir Peretz defeated Deputy Prime Minister and incumbent leader of the party Shimon Peres.

 Background

 In 2001, special elections for the position of prime minister took place after the resignation of Ehud Barak.
 Barak, then the leader of the Labor party, lost to Ariel Sharon, and subsequently retired from political life. he was replaced by Binyamin Ben-Eliezer, who was subsequently defeated by Amram Mitzna in 2002.
 Mitzna resigned the next year due to the party's poor performance in the 2003 election. as a result of Mitzna's resignation, the decision was made to appoint party veteran Shimon Peres as interim leader in June 2003, with the intent that he would serve for one year.

 In July 2003, members of the Labor Party began talks regarding precise primary dates.
-Binyamin Ben-Eliezer and his allies wanted to establish a committee to prepare for internal elections, to be held in June 2004. which the party's internal buerau rejected. in September, Peres began negotiations with the One Nation party, led by Amir Peretz, with the hopes of fielding a joint list in the next election. in November, several members of the party, including Dalia Itzik and Avraham Burg, proposed the extension of Peres's term by at least one year.
+Binyamin Ben-Eliezer and his allies wanted to establish a committee to prepare for internal elections, to be held in June 2004, which the party's internal bureau rejected.
+In September, Peres began negotiations with the One Nation party, led by Amir Peretz, with the hopes of fielding a joint list in the next election. in November, several members of the party, including Dalia Itzik and Avraham Burg, proposed the extension of Peres's term by at least one year.
 Ben-Eliezer initially opposed both motions, and accused Peres of selling out the party, but reached an agreement with Peres to lengthen his term by a year in February 2004.
 Labor reached an agreement with One Nation in May 2004, despite Ben-Eliezer's opposition. the two parties later merged in 2005.

 In December 2004, the party's central committee scheduled the upcoming primary for June 2005.
-Peretz announced his intention to run on 12 June. the following month, Labor joined the government of Ariel Sharon. with Peres becoming the Vice Prime Minister. on 26 June 2005, two days before the scheduled primary date, the primary was delayed following the discovery of potential fraud in a recently-conducted party census. following the postponement, Barak dropped out of the race and endorsed Peres on 11 September.
+Peretz announced his intention to run on 12 June. the following month, Labor joined the government of Ariel Sharon. with Peres becoming the Vice Prime Minister. on 26 June 2005, two days before the scheduled primary date, the primary was delayed following the discovery of potential fraud in a recently conducted party census. following the postponement, Barak dropped out of the race and endorsed Peres on 11 September.
 Member of the Knesset Matan Vilnai announced his intention to run on 10 October. on 16 October, the Central Committee set the primary date on 9 November.
 Vilnai dropped out of the race on 6 November after Peres promised to appoint him Minister of Defense in a labor-led government.